55 Funny English Grammar Rules To Help You Write Better

 You have reached the end!

 If you have made it to here, you have now mastered subject-verb placement and eliminated your bad present tense, past tense shift habit.

 Oh, and you’re apostrophes will be perfectly placed.
 But you will double down on your double negatives, won’t you?

 I applaud your grammatical stamina.
-Good luck in using your improved grammar and writing knowledge.
+Good luck with using your improved grammar and writing knowledge.